Unidata/netcdf-c/docs/FAQ.md

 and Fortran-77 interfaces are tested extensively, but only rudimentary tests are currently used for the C++ and Fortran-90 interfaces.

-How can I tell what version I'm using? {#How-can-I-tell-what-version-I'm-using}
+How can I tell what version I'm using? {#How-can-I-tell-what-version-Im-using}
 -----------------